d0rich/th2-docs/content/tutorials/links-and-pins.md

 ---
-title: "infra: Theory of Pins and Links"
+title: "th2 infra: Pins and Links"
 weight: 15
 chapter: true
 ---

-# infra: Theory of Pins and Links
+# th2 infra: Pins and Links

 ### Pins

-Each box will have a number of connectors called pins.
+Each th2 box will have a number of connectors called "pins".
 The pins are used by the box to send/receive messages or to execute gRPC commands.
-In the example below, the box has two pins.
-Each pin has a name (it is used in the links), a connection-type (MQ or gRPC) and attributes.
+In the example config below, the box has two pins.
+Each pin has a name (it is also used in the configuration files describing corresponding links), a connection type (MQ or gRPC) and attributes.

-Attributes describe what message stream goes through this particular pin.
-They are specific for each box and here, for instance, two pins – `in` and `in_raw` – are defined.
-They describe the raw and the parsed messages that come into the box from the environment under test.
+Attributes describe the details of the message flow that goes through this particular pin.
+They are specific for each th2 box.
+In the example below, two pins – `in` and `in_raw` – are defined.
+They describe raw and parsed messages, correspondingly, that come into the th2 box from the environment under test.
 Some attributes are optional while one of them is mandatory.

 ```shell
     - name: in